cicsdev/cics-java-liberty-kafka/README.md

 ## Security Model Demonstrated

-This sample demonstrates explicit, application-managed security identity propagation for Kafka consumer threads running in Open Liberty.
+This sample demonstrates explicit, application-managed security identity propagation for Kafka consumer threads running in WebSphere Liberty.
 Kafka consumers execute on application-managed background threads, so security identity must be established explicitly rather than being inherited from a container-managed request thread.

 Two supported approaches are documented: